 The ECNCG Committee has reviewed the independence of each director on the basis of the definition in section 1.4 of NI 52-110.
-The Board has determined, after reviewing the roles and relationships of each of the current directors, that Dr. Arnold Naimark, Brent Fawkes, and Peter Quick are independent from the Corporation.
-Only Dr. Albert Friesen and James Kinley are currently deemed to not be independent from the Corporation.
+The Board has determined, after reviewing the roles and relationships of each of the current directors, that Dr. Arnold Naimark, Brent Fawkes, James Kinley and Peter Quick are independent from the Corporation.
+Only Dr. Albert Friesen is currently deemed to not be independent from the Corporation.
 As part of every regularly scheduled Board and committee meeting, the independent directors are given the opportunity to meet separately from management and the non-independent directors.
-Board committees are entirely composed of independent directors and one non-independent director, James Kinley, who meet without management when required.
+Board committees are entirely composed of independent directors who meet without management when required.